rhalff/state-handler/README.md

 # State Handler

-Provides a way to trigger execution chains to be executed based on the state of injected parameters.
+Trigger execution chains based on the state of injected parameters.

 ### Install
 ```bash